alanprado1/enterprise-security-grc-lab/docs/phase-1-architecture.md

 Two rules govern every firewall decision made throughout the build:

 **Zero-egress from the DMZ.** The honeypot can receive connections, but cannot initiate any outbound connection of its own, anywhere.
-This is the single most important control in the lab — it guarantees that even a fully compromised honeypot cannot be used to pivot, exfiltrate data, or contact a real command-and-control server.
+This is the single most important control in the lab, it guarantees that even a fully compromised honeypot cannot be used to pivot, exfiltrate data, or contact a real command-and-control server.

 **Least privilege between every other zone.** No zone is permitted to reach another zone by default.
-Specific allow rules were added only where a real operational need existed — for example, the Internal zone is allowed outbound on port 443 specifically so Windows Security Events can reach Sentinel, and nothing else.
+Specific allow rules were added only where a real operational need existed, for example, the Internal zone is allowed outbound on port 443 specifically so Windows Security Events can reach Sentinel, and nothing else.

 ## VM resource budget